Go from Google, alternative to C++

 Google has created the Go language to operate with multi-core processors of today, that is difficult with current languages.
 As always, this new language was created in response to the dissatisfaction caused by the shortcomings and disadvantages of current languages.
-In this case, it is intended to replace C++ for system programming, that neither Java nor C# can do.
+In this case, it was intended to replace C++ for low level programming, that neither Java nor C# can do.
+But that does not mean it is actually used for that.
+It is amusing that the creators have wanted to keep a syntax that programmers are accustomed to, that of C, but the majority use Go to replace Python!

-To do this it employed several veteran of programming, and that explains the legacy syntax of the language.
+To design it, several veteran of programming were hired, and that explains the legacy syntax of the language...

 - Ken Thompson.
 Co-author of UNIX, creator of the B language which was followed by C (by Dennis Ritchie).